How to Write a Services Page for Your Business Website

 If your offer isn’t a deliverable-type solution like my client’s, highlight what they can expect when they work with you.

-6. Strong testimonials
+6. Strong Testimonials

 People want validation that they’re making the right decision.
 And you will need more than your own words to do this.